Where Are The Komodo Dragons Found

 Following Safety Guidelines

 Komodo dragons are apex predators and should be treated with respect and caution.
 Always follow the instructions of your guides and maintain a safe distance from the dragons.
-Never approach or feed the dragons, as this can alter their behavior and make them more aggressive.
+Still, never approach or feed the dragons, as this can alter their behavior and make them more aggressive.
 Wear appropriate clothing, including sturdy shoes, long pants, and a long-sleeved shirt, to protect yourself from scratches and bites.

 Respecting the Environment